tomica00/Panasonic-WJ-AVE5-circuit-bend/README.md

 ![Mix potentiometer pin](pictures/IMG_20230903_202802.jpg)

 Not the best picture, but this is the "REC Video Out 1 audio output" left channel RCA.
 You just solder the wire to the center pin.
-(Use a multimeter to confirm you got the right pin).
+(Use a multimeter in continuity tester mode to confirm you got the right pin).

 ![Audio out](pictures/audio%20out.jpg)